samachillesx/linux-server-administration/docs/security.md

 * Software updates
 * Basic security verification

-The project uses a layered approach where access to the server and its services is controlled at multiple levels.
+For this project, I used a layered security approach, applying controls at different levels to manage access to the server and protect the services running on it.

 ---